 Final Thoughts 🤔

 I hope you enjoyed this issue of Off-by-none.
-Feedback and suggestions are always appreciated and help to make this newsletter better each week.
-Please feel free to contact me via Twitter, LinkedIn, Facebook, or email and let me know your thoughts, criticisms, and if you’d like to contribute to Off-by-none.
+Please send me your feedback and suggestions so I can continue to make this newsletter better.
+Feel free to contact me via Twitter, LinkedIn, Facebook, or email and let me know your thoughts, criticisms, or how you’d like to contribute to Off-by-none.